-- 2.2.1 Division 2 of the Agreement applies only to Employees engaged under a Continuing or Fixed-Term employment contract and who are employed to perform work in the classifications set out below at clause 0 and who do not hold Executive Roles (Academics). - 2.2.2 For the purpose of this Agreement: - 2.2.2.1 "Non-Executive Academic roles" are those positions set out at 2.14.2 as the "Occupational Equivalent" for each appropriate MSAL but exclude those individuals engaged in a position which falls within the definition of Executive Roles set out below.

-2.2.2.2 "Executive Roles" means:

-- the position of Vice-Chancellor, Provost, Deputy Provost, Deputy Vice-Chancellor, Pro Vice-Chancellor, Assistant Vice-Chancellor, Dean or equivalent howsoever called; or - (b) academic roles which report directly to the Vice-Chancellor or Provost.

-Division 2 Academic Base Salaries under the Agreement by Classification (inclusive of the increases contained in clause 1.10) (Base Salary) are set out in Schedule A.

-2.2.3 Base Salaries will be paid fortnightly by dividing the annual Academic Base Salary by 365.25 and multiplying by 14.
+- 2.2.1 Division 2 of the Agreement applies only to Employees engaged under a Continuing or Fixed-Term employment contract and who are employed to perform work in the classifications set out in Schedule A and who do not hold Executive Roles (Academics). - 2.2.2 For the purpose of this Agreement: - 2.2.2.1 "Non-Executive Academic roles" are those positions set out at 2.14.2 as the "Occupational Equivalent" for each appropriate MSAL but exclude those individuals engaged in a position which falls within the definition of Executive Roles set out below. - 2.2.2.2 "Executive Roles" means: - (a) the position of Vice-Chancellor, Provost, Deputy Provost, Deputy Vice-Chancellor, Pro Vice-Chancellor, Assistant Vice-Chancellor, Dean or equivalent howsoever called; or - (b) academic roles which report directly to the Vice-Chancellor or Provost. - 2.2.3 Division 2 Academic Base Salaries under the Agreement by Classification (inclusive of the increases contained in clause 1.10) (Base Salary) are set out in Schedule A. - 2.2.4 Base Salaries will be paid fortnightly by dividing the annual Academic Base Salary by 365.25 and multiplying by 14.